 The Nanoscale Science, Engineering, and Technology (NSET) Subcommittee has chartered subsidiary working groups to provide a structure to improve the effectiveness and productivity of the Subcommittee and its participating agencies in areas that will benefit from focused interagency attention and activity.
-There are currently two working groups: the Nanotechnology Environmental & Health Implications Working Group (NEHI) and the Nanomanufacturing, Industry Liaison & Innovation Working Group (NILI).
+These Working Groups currently include:

 Nanotechnology has the potential to significantly transform society in many key areas including new materials, processes, and products.
 In order to fully realize the promise of nanotechnology, Federal agencies support research to understand the environmental, health, and safety (EHS) implications of nanotechnology and provide guidance on the safety of nanomaterials across the product life cycle.
 The NSET Subcommittee’s NEHI Working Group provides a forum for focused interagency collaborations on EHS and leadership in establishing the national nanotechnology EHS research agenda, in addition to communicating EHS information among NNI agencies and to the public.
 The combined efforts of the nanotechnology R&D community, public health advocacy groups, and the public are required to fully address EHS research priorities and strengthen the scientific foundation of risk assessment and risk management of nanotechnology.
 NEHI provides the nexus, as appropriate, for interactions between agencies and these diverse communities.
 The sum of these interactions and activities enhances the value of NNI efforts and provides a collaborative approach to examining public health and environmental concerns about nanomaterials.
 NEHI member agencies include those with direct responsibilities for public, workplace, and environmental safety, and agencies involved in science, education, and policy.